shinokada/svelte-ant-design-icons/README.md

 <a href="https://www.npmjs.com/package/svelte-ant-design-icons" rel="nofollow" target="_blank"><img src="https://img.shields.io/npm/dw/svelte-ant-design-icons.svg" alt="npm" height="25" style="height: 25px !important;"></a>
 </div>

+## Introduction

-780+ Ant Design SVG Icons v4.2.1 for Svelte.
+Svelte Ant Design Icons is a collection of over 780 Ant Design SVG Icons (v4.2.1) for Svelte.
+This open-source package allows you to easily incorporate these icons into your Svelte projects.

-Thank you for considering my open-source package.
-If you use it in a commercial project, please support me by sponsoring me on GitHub: https://github.com/sponsors/shinokada.
-Your support helps me maintain and improve this package for the benefit of the community.
+If you find this package useful in your commercial projects, please consider supporting the developer by sponsoring them on [GitHub: Sponsor on GitHub](https://github.com/sponsors/shinokada).
+Your support helps maintain and enhance this package for the benefit of the community.

 ## Repo